StephenL13/discord-bot-template/README.md

 - dotenv
 - fs

+To create a bot account, visit https://discord.com/developers/applications.
+Click "New Application" and name it as you wish and click "Bot" with the jigsaw puzzle icon.
+On the Build-A-Bot section, click "Add Bot" and confirm to the changes.
+Copy the token and obtain it on your `.env` file.
+You must enable all the intents to be used to run the bot.
+Go to OAuth2 and URL Generator then choose `bot`, `applications.commands`, and your desired permissions.
+Copy the generated URL and invite the bot into your testing server.

 To setup your bot, open your terminal and execute `npm init` to start creating the Node app environment.
 <br>Then, run `npm install discord.js dotenv fs`.